Medical scientific research has yielded incredible advancements in the treatment of HIV, which was once a death sentence.

 In recent years ART has efficaciously reduced HIV-infection to a chronic disease.
 However, ART requires life-long therapy that is expensive and has the risk of significant side effects.
 In addition, drug resistance is growing, requiring new and often more costly medications.
 These facts are compounded by the reality that life-long therapy can be challenging, and unfortunately stigma and discrimination associated with the disease continues to exist throughout the world.

-Even though ART has improved the standard of care in HIV, a significant subset of HIV patients still has evidence of drug resistance due to suboptimal therapy prior to combination treatment and/or poor adherence.
-This is a particular problem in major cities in the United States in California, New York, Illinois, Florida, and certain countries, for example, Brazil and Thailand, where there was widespread use of mono- and duo-therapy in the 1980s and 1990s.
-Substantial numbers of HIV patients fail to adhere due to a variety of reasons, including adverse side effects, drug abuse, mental disorders, socioeconomic status, literacy, and social stigma.
-Such patients have ongoing viral replication, often with significant levels of plasma viremia, and, therefore, have severely compromised immune systems with limited options and an inexorable pathway to significant morbidity and, ultimately, death.
+Even though ART has improved the standard of care in HIV, a significant subset of PHLW are drug resistant due to suboptimal therapy prior to combination treatment and/or poor adherence.
+This subset is notably present in major cities in the United States in California, New York, Illinois, Florida and certain countries, such as Brazil and Thailand, where there was widespread use of mono- and duo-therapy in the 1980s and 1990s.
+Plus, substantial numbers of HIV patients fail to adhere to their ART regimen due to a variety of reasons, including adverse side effects, drug abuse, mental disorders, socioeconomic status, literacy, and social stigma.
+Such patients have ongoing viral replication, often with significant levels of plasma viremia, and, therefore, have severely compromised immune systems, with limited options and an inexorable pathway to significant morbidity and, ultimately, death.

 Despite significant efforts, little progress has been made to ameliorate patients with unsuppressed plasma viremia.
 Indeed, the challenge is so significant that it has escaped solving by researchers for decades.
 The Seraph Research Institute team are investigating new approaches designed to treat people with uncontrolled HIV viremia.